 Preliminary evidence suggests that oral supplemenation is a bit more effective than other supplements for reducing UV damage

-Polypodium Leucotomos is the more common and taxonomically incorrect name for the herb known as Phlebodium aureum, in the Polypodiaceae family but the Phlebodium genus; this herb is commonly referred to as Calaguala or Golden serpent fern and is commonly grown in Central America.
-This herb is sometimes referred to by its brandname of Heliocare.
+Polypodium Leucotomos is the more common and taxonomically incorrect name for the herb known as Phlebodium aureum, in the Polypodiaceae family but the Phlebodium genus; this herb is commonly referred to as Calaguala or Golden Serpent Fern and is commonly grown in Central America and extracts from this plant are called Anapsos.

 Polypodium Leucotomos tends to contain:

 In vitro testing using Caco-2 cells suggest that some of the anti-oxidative molecules, the benzoic and hydroxycinnamic acids, exhibited great permeability and the authors suggested a possible bioavailability of 70-100%.